Nicaraguan Professional Baseball League: International competition

 From its inception, the Nicaraguan professional league sought to participate in international club competition.
 It hosted a tournament billed as the Serie Panamericana, or Pan-American Series, in 1958, inviting the champions of the Colombian and Mexican Pacific Leagues.
 This tournament, won by Leones de León, was a success; Nicaraguan organizers hoped it would allow them to join the Caribbean Series, but such an invitation was not forthcoming.

-The LPBN did participate in the Interamerican Series three times (Note: The Nicaraguan league merged with the Panamanian Professional Baseball League for the 1961–62 season.
+The LBPN did participate in the Interamerican Series three times (Note: The Nicaraguan league merged with the Panamanian Professional Baseball League for the 1961–62 season.
 That year, the champion was Marlboro, a Panama-based team.) in the 1960s, while the Caribbean Series was suspended.
 It hosted the 1964 edition, which was won by Cinco Estrellas.

 Nicaragua was an inaugural member of the Latin American Series, winning the tournament four times in the 2010s.

-The LPBN would not participate in the Caribbean Series until 2024, when it was invited to participate in the tournament in Miami.
+The LBPN would not participate in the Caribbean Series until 2024, when it was invited to participate in the tournament in Miami.
 Their entry was controversial, because it was alleged that the regime of Daniel Ortega offered $1 million to the Caribbean Professional Baseball Confederation to secure the participation in the tournament.